jonavillegas/TranzactChallenge/README_API.md

 ## Project Structure

-The project follows a typical Maven structure, with the main directories and files organized as follows:
+The project follows a Maven structure, with the main directories and files organized as follows:

 src
   main